CNGB-DC/Common-component/AuthSystem.md

   "warning": ["warning info", ...],
   "data": ...
 }
-// normal, code is 0, chekc data for data directly
+// normal, code is 0, check data for data directly
 {
   "code": 0,
   "data": ...
 }
 ```
 ## backend settings
-Now we request every backend developer to set the django evironment with a common `settings.py` file.
+Now we require every backend developer to set the django evironment with a common `settings.py` file.
 Shown below.
 ```
 # include /dc_utils as a package path.
 import sys